CrustaceanKing/Thomas-Wald/About.md

 This album took me about **5 years** to make, starting all the way back in **2017**.
 It started with an idea that I'd make a progressive metal album, but I had neither the skills nor the tools to complete this idea.

-However, 4 years later, after I had proved I could produce the music I had always envisioned in my head, I returned to my former dreams, and set my eyes on making this album.
-Through actual tears and sweat - which included getting my computer wet and therefore losing every single song I had ever made - I was finally able to complete the album (with a little help from my friend/mentor/teemate/producer:
+*However*, 4 years later, after I had proved I could produce the music I had always envisioned in my head, *I returned to my former dreams*, and set my eyes on making this album.
+Through actual tears and sweat - which included (but not limited to) `getting my computer wet and therefore losing every single song I had ever made` - I was finally able to complete the album (with a little help from my friend/mentor/teemate/producer:
 [Derek Cote](https://open.spotify.com/artist/1vCJJaoYrRpzzjlf5Ty568)
 )